Loading…

 A focused set of workflows covers most of the value for a typical AI pet care business.

 A solo walker with 30 to 60 regulars can typically reclaim 5 to 8 hours a week of phone, text and admin time.
+The roster-and-route problem is the same one mobile trades face — the scheduling patterns that work for fencers and garage door installers translate almost directly to a walking round.

 You finish your last morning walk at 11am.
 AI has confirmed all afternoon bookings, sent two ETA messages, and drafted the daily updates for the morning's clients — you tap approve on each.
 A new enquiry came through Mad Paws while you were walking; AI replied within four minutes, captured the dog's details, and pencilled in a meet-and-greet for next Tuesday.